 Your water is delivered to your home by Hangman Hills Water District 15.
-We are dedicated to making sure that every drop of water delivered to your tap is clean and safe for your family.
-Operation, maintenance and repair activities are provided by contract operator Fred Bell, billing is provided by Spokane County Water District #3.
+HHWD#15 is dedicated to making sure that every drop of water delivered to your tap is clean and safe for your family.
+Operation, maintenance, and repair activities are provided by contract operator Fred Bell.
 Water District Board Meetings are held on the 3rd Monday of each month at Fire Station #81, 6117 S Palouse Hwy.
-Our contact information is:
+The mailing address for the district is:

-Hangman Hills Water District #15 1225 N Yardley Street Spokane,Wa, 99212-7001 ph.
-(509) 448-6823 ph.
-(509) 536-0121 (Billing)
+Hangman Hills Water District #15 2901 E Player Dr Spokane,Wa, 99223 phone: (509) 448-6823

-In order to insure your water is safe and clean your utility tests for contaminants all year long.
+In order to ensure your water is safe and clean, your utility tests for contaminants all year long.
 We are proud to say that your water meets or exceeds state and federal regulations.
 While some contaminants were found in the water, the EPA has determined that your water is safe at these levels for you and your family.
 Keep in mind that the presence of contaminants doesn't mean the water is unsafe.
 MCL's are set at very stringent levels.
-A person would have to drink 2 Liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health affect.
-Health related standards are set by the Washington State Department of Health.
-As water travels over land surfaces or though the ground, it dissolves naturally occurring minerals and radioactive material.
+A person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health affect.
+Health related standards are set by the Washington State Department of Health, As water travels over land surfaces or though the ground, it dissolves naturally occurring minerals and radioactive material.
 Water can also pick up substances resulting from human activity or the presents of animals.
 Contaminants that maybe present in water include: disinfectants and disinfection by-products, microbes, organic and inorganic chemical, synthetic chemicals, radioactive contaminants, and pesticides and herbicides.
 In order to ensure that tap water is safe to drink, Washington State and the USEPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 Your water is provided by wells that pump water from underground sources in and around your community.
-The water is recharge by precipitation in the area.
+The water is recharged by precipitation in the area.
 These wells are closely monitored and maintained.
 The water is naturally filtered by the surface vegetation and the soil.
 However, natural systems can only do so much so we must all treat the groundwater with care to keep our drinking water clean for everyone to enjoy.
 HHWD#15 wants you to know that they are committed to you and your family's health by delivering safe and clean water everyday.
 Preserving our water sources for the future is a priority for HHWD#15.
-To find out more about how you can be an active partner in our efforts visit www.spokaneaguifer.org/ education-awareness/water-conservation/ or www.ecv.wa.gov/ programs/we/was/wtrensv.html.
+To find out more about how you can be an active partner in our efforts visit: www.spokaneaguifer.org/education-awareness/community-resources/water-conservation or ecology.wa.gov/Water-Shorelines/Water-quality/Groundwater/Protecting-aquifers